intel/terraform-intel-aws-vm/examples/gen-ai-demo/README.md

 ## Deleting the Demo

-To delete the demo, run Terraform destroy to delete all resources created
+To delete the demo, run `terraform destroy` to delete all resources created.

 ## Considerations